PrincetonUniversity/hpc_beginning_workshop/01_cluster_what/README.md

 # What's an HPC cluster?

-Back in the day, "supercomputers" were monolithic standalone machines with specialized hardware very different from what you would find in home and office computers.
+HPC stands for High Performance Computing.
+Back in the day, "supercomputers" were monolithic standalone machines with specialized hardware–very different from what you would find in home and office computers.
 Nowadays, the majority of supercomputers are instead **computer clusters** (or just "clusters" for short) --- collections of (comparatively) low-cost standalone computers that are